-In amongst the bush behind Burleigh Heads is a little-known treasure of a wildlife park called David Fleay Wildlife Park.
-Established by Dr David Fleay in the 1950s, the wildlife park is all that he envisioned, ‘A place where the animals are kept in conditions as close as possible to the natural environment, where they can breed freely and be studied.’
+Nestled in the bushland behind Burleigh Heads is a little-known treasure called the David Fleay Wildlife Park.
+Established by Dr David Fleay in the 1950s, the wildlife park is a tranquil and quiet habitat for a large variety of wildlife, all of which are endemic to Queensland.

 Things to do at David Fleay Wildlife Park

 Affectionately known as Fleay’s, the David Fleay Wildlife Park can be tackled as a day trip from Brisbane or is a great place to visit when you’re next holidaying at the Gold Coast.

 After parking your car, walk along the zigzagging boardwalk to the park’s visitor centre, scan the QR code when you pay on entry, and a park map will pop up on your phone.
 You can then enter the wildlife oasis!
 Simply follow the trail clockwise, which begins at the amphitheatre (where some of the daily shows are held) and finishes with the reptile exhibit.
 Slow down, immerse yourself in nature and stroll along at your own (or at your toddler’s!) pace.